 St Martin’s Guild of Change Ringers for Birmingham, Aston and the Surrounding Districts.
 This dates from January 1889 following amalgamation with the Aston ringing society.
 Henry Johnson was unanimously elected Presiding Ringing Master.

-A manuscript record, made by Henry Johnson (1809 – 1890), of St Martin’s Youths’ performances begins with the peal on 16 September 1755 (Bob Major at St. Philip’s).
+A manuscript record, made by Henry Johnson (1809-1890), of St Martin’s Youths’ performances begins with the peal on 16 September 1755 (Bob Major at St Philip’s, Birmingham).
 It also contains this remark on the fly-sheet:

-Evidence of bell ringing at St Martin’s going back to the early years of the development of the uniquely English tradition of change-ringing (late 16th & early 17th Centuries) rests with the following known facts:
+Evidence of bell ringing at St Martin’s going back to the early years of the development of the uniquely English tradition of change-ringing (late 16th and early 17th centuries) rests with the following known facts:

 In 1629 the Rope Croft Charity was set up by one John Billingsley to provide a regular income for buying bell ropes.